rubenvanassche/RNA-Stem-Loop-Visualizer/README.md

 #### LLParser (Pieter Lauwers)
 ```
     INPUT
 Provide a grammar in the form of the given example file.
+The grammar has to be a legal LL(k) grammar.

     OUTPUT
 The parse table for the provided grammar.